FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 1.11 This book is like three books in one, why didn't you just publish three books?

 Better that the reader has all the information at their fingertips.
 You can choose how fast you cover each chapter, depending on whether you are familiar with that topic or not.
 Cyberlaw is technology plus traditional law plus data law.
-I cover it all, you have it in one book.
+I cover it all, you have it in one book, choose your own adventure through it.

 1.12 This book doesn't cover X, and it covers Y too quickly